chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 }
 ```

-### Interactive Notebooks (communicating with the extension host)
+### Interactive Notebooks (communicating with the 插件 host)

 Imagine we want to add the ability to open the output item within a separate editor.
-To make this possible, the renderer needs to be able to send a message to the extension host, which will then launch the editor.
+To make this possible, the renderer needs to be able to send a message to the 插件 host, which will then launch the editor.

-This would be useful in scenarios where the renderer and controller are two separate extensions.
+This would be useful in scenarios where the renderer and controller are two separate 插件.

-In the `package.json` of the renderer extension specify the value for `requiresMessaging` as `optional` which allows your renderer to work in both situations when it has and doesn't have access to the extension host.
+In the `package.json` of the renderer 插件 specify the value for `requiresMessaging` as `optional` which allows your renderer to work in both situations when it has and doesn't have access to the 插件 host.

 ```json